near/near-cli-rs/docs/GUIDE.en.md

 - [withdraw](#withdraw---Withdrawing-the-non-staked-balance-for-given-account)
 - [withdraw-all](#withdraw-all---Withdrawing-the-entire-unstaked-balance-from-the-predecessor-account)

-##### view-balance - View the total balance for a given account
+##### view-balance - View the delegated stake balance for a given account

-To view the account balance of a delegated validator, enter at the terminal command line:
+To view the delegated stake account balance on a validator staking pool, enter at the terminal command line:
 ```txt
 near staking \
     delegation volodymyr.testnet \